TrellixVulnTeam/coin-exchange-status_CJDK/README.md

 ## TODOS
-- show fav icon for Exchange Card even if no posts
 - snackbar after like / unlike?
 - flesh out seed data with more exchanges
 - suggestion / feedback email or form